One-Click Packet Capture

 Different Networks

-If your phone and current computer are not on the same network, but you can physically access the device, you can also perform packet capture via USB ADB.
-You need to ensure that the current device is connected to the computer via USB ADB and has been properly authorized.
+If your phone and computer are not on the same network but you can physically access the device, you can still perform packet capture via USB ADB.
+Ensure the device is connected via USB ADB and properly authorized.

-If the computer is only connected to one ADB device, use the following command for packet capture, where localhost means using the ADB device.
+If only one ADB device is connected, use the following command, where localhost indicates using the ADB-connected device:

 python3 -u startmitm.py localhost